abadget1/Coding_Test/README.md

 - Maven must be installed on your machine.
 - Must have yarn or npm installed.

-## Get Started
-### Backend (Spring Boot)
+## Backend (Spring Boot)

-- Download the backend zip file or clone this repository to your local directory:
+1. Download the backend zip file or clone this repository to your local directory:

     https://github.com/abadget1/MagMutual-CodingTest.git

-- Navigate to the directory in the terminal and build the application using the following command:
+2. Navigate to the directory in the terminal and build the application using the following command:

     mvn clean install

-- Start the application by using the following command(s):
+3. Start the application by using the following command(s):

     mvn spring-boot:run